 Although not as common as in the past, some casinos still give out initial freebies for signing up for their card.
 The Palms for example lets you spin a wheel where you can get all sorts of freebies including free game play, a free buffet, etc. Aside from freebies, you will enjoy discounts off buffets, free game play when you spend a certain amount, and various other promotions.
 As for The Strip casinos, The Wynn and the Cosmopolitan offer the best initial freebies.

 Be prepared for the harsh dry desert climate

 A humidifier does wonders for keeping sinuses moist in a dry desert climate like Vegas.
 If you are not used to the dry climate, the humidifier really is a lifesaver in order to prevent the dreaded sinus headache and congestion.
+Mini travel humidifiers are cheap, small, and work the effective.
 Also bring with a good facial moisturizer, body lotion, and chapstick.
 Wear sunblock – it will help prevent sunburn, as well as keeping your skin from drying out.
 Do not be surprised if you have to reapply lip balm every hour or so – chapped lips are a common daily hassle of living in such a dry desert climate!

 For guests with allergies (as well as the health conscious), consider a Stay Well Room at MGM

 Stay Well rooms at the MGM are a fantastic healthier alternative for guests with allergies, as well as anyone else seeking a healthier hotel experience.
 As we tend to get sick much easier during travel & hotel rooms do not help as they are loaded with germs, a room designed to keep away these germs may be just what the doctor ordered.